 We operate by consensus and rules of common courtesy.
 While we are mindful of those who aren’t in attendance at a given meeting, people attending make decisions for the group.

-Meetings are open only to persons 18 or older who have a medical or self-diagnosis (peer confirmed) of Asperger Syndrome.
+Meetings are open only to adults who have a medical or self-diagnosis (peer confirmed) of Asperger Syndrome.